Lao cuisine: Lao and Thai cuisine

-In his book Culture and Customs of Laos, Arne Kislenko noted the following about Lao cuisine:
+In his book Culture and Customs of Laos, Arne Kislenko noted:

 Any discussion about Lao cuisine cannot be limited to Laos.
 There are approximately six times more ethnic Lao in the Isan region of northeastern Thailand than in Laos itself, which makes it necessary to go beyond national boundaries in search of definitively Lao food.
 In fact, with the recent droves of migrants from Isan further south to Bangkok, the Thai capital has in many respects become the epicenter of Lao cuisine.
 Some estimate that more Lao are there than in any other city in the world, including Vientiane.
 There are also sizable expatriate communities in places like the United States and France that make for numerous culinary variations abroad.

 According to the cultural anthropologist Penny Van Esterik, during the 1950s and 1960s, Lao food was little known by the central Thais and could be found only where there were gatherings of Lao or northeasterners:

 In the 1950s and 1960s glutinous rice, roast chicken, laab, somtam (papaya salad), and other Lao favorites were available in Bangkok only around the boxing stadium where northeastern boxers and fans gathered to eat and drink before and after boxing matches.
 Lao food could also be found outside construction sites in mobile food carts providing construction workers from the northeast with their regional foods and beside gas stations serving long-distance bus drivers.

 At the conclusion of the Vietnam War, between 1975 and 1995, it was estimated that approximately 200,000 Lao refugees crossed the Mekong River into Thailand.
-Most stayed in the refugee camps while other moved to Bangkok looking for work.
+Most stayed in the refugee camps while others moved to Bangkok looking for work.

-With the opening of the Mittraphap Road and the northeastern railway connecting central Thailand to her northern provinces created a gateway for one of Thailand's biggest inter-regional migrations during the economic boom of the 1980s, as demand for labour increased.
-It was estimated that between 1980 and 1990 about 1.1 million northeasterners moved from the northeast to central Thailand and Bangkok.
+The opening of the Mittraphap Road and the northeastern railway connecting central Thailand to its northern provinces created a gateway for one of Thailand's biggest inter-regional migrations during the economic boom of the 1980s, as demand for labour increased.
+It was estimated that between 1980 and 1990, about 1.1 million northeasterners moved from the northeast to central Thailand and Bangkok.
 This, in turn, helped popularize and create an unprecedented demand for Lao food outside of Laos and the northeast.

 Van Esterik also noted that, "[i]n attempting to include northeastern food in a standardized national cuisine, middle-class Bangkok selected and modified the taste of a few dishes—grilled chicken, somtam, laab—by reducing the chili peppers and increasing the sugar, and ignored other dishes such as fermented fish and insects".
-According to Professor Sirijit Sunanta these dishes were then represented as Thai food when presented to the world.
+According to Professor Sirijit Sunanta, these dishes were then represented as Thai food when presented to the world.